Office Update - COVID19

 When you contact us please provide detailed information about your questions or concerns so we can prepare the best response possible.
 Also, let us know your preferred method of communication: phone, email, or regular mail.
 Claims paperwork, communications, information and questions can be done through these methods.
 Email is especially fast.

-We will strive to get back to you within 24 hours with answers or to schedule a phone appointment.
-If your question(s) require more detailed answers or research, it may take several days to get back to you.
+We will strive to get back to you within 48 hours with answers or to schedule a phone appointment.
+If your question(s) require more detailed answers or research, we will get back to you as soon as we have the answers.
 Please be patient.